About Us

 Price: from €a hundred forty-five

 Another take at the non-air conditioning cooling machine is the Geizeer, which uses a huge PC fan to blow air onto an ice p.C.
 To cool a small region around it.
-The small wooden box has a mesh of holes inside the top and cuts inside the side to let the air out and is pretty an attractive little aspect—the bottom half carries a rechargeable battery and space for the ice %.
-The pinnacle 1/2, which is held on by way of magnets, contains a fan.
-Line up the dots the outdoor, and the fun begins.
-There’s a small switch on the fan to differ the rate, from almost inaudible to extra powerful but with extra noise.
+The small wooden box has a mesh of holes inside the top and cuts inside the side to let the air out.
+It is a pretty attractive little aspect—the bottom half carries a rechargeable battery and space for the ice %.
+The pinnacle 1/2, held on by magnets, contains a fan.
+Line up the dots the outdoors, and the fun begins.
+There’s a small switch on the fan to differ the rate, from almost inaudible to extra powerful but with additional noise.

-It’s dubbed a non-public cooler, and that’s because you need to sit down clearly pretty close to it to sense any effect.
-The air being projected out of the four sides of the device is a touch cooler with the ice percent in the region than without, and sufficient to take the brink off the most up to the date of days if huddled around it, even it if isn’t anywhere close to as powerful as the Evapolar.
+It’s dubbed a non-public cooler, and that’s because you need to sit down pretty close to it to sense any effect.
+The air being projected out of the four sides of the device is a touch cooler with the ice percent in the region than without, and sufficient to take the brink off the most up-to-date of days if huddled around it, even it if isn’t anywhere close to as powerful as the Evapolar.
 It works first-rate when sitting at a table and looks like a chunk of furnishings instead of a fan.
-In fact, the only giveaway is the intense blue ice percent.
+The only giveaway is the intense blue ice percentage.
 It’s a disgrace.
 It’s now not colored black as an alternative.

 Verdict: transportable and seems like a piece of furniture, but the tiny region of effect